wazum/openconnect-proxy/README.md

 # ssh through the proxy

-Install _corkscrew_ (e.g. with `brew install corkscrew` on macOS) and if the container is running (see above) connect with

-	./connect ssh <user>@<host>

-or if you always use the same port simply add the following in your `~/.ssh/config`
+## nc (netcat)

+Set a `ProxyCommand` in your `~/.ssh/config` file like

 	Host <hostname>
+		User                    git
+		ProxyCommand            nc -x 127.0.0.1:8889 %h %p

+and your connection will be passed through the proxy.
+The above example is for using git with ssh keys.

+## corkscrew

+An alternative is to use software like _corkscrew_ (e.g. install with `brew install corkscrew` on mac OS)

+	Host <hostname>
 		User                    <user>
 		ProxyCommand            corkscrew 127.0.0.1 8888 %h %p

-and your connection will be passed through the proxy.

 # Build

 You can build the container yourself with

-	docker build -f build/Dockerfile -t wazum/openconnect-proxy:latest ./build
+	docker build -f build/Dockerfile -t wazum/openconnect-proxy:custom ./build